Ducks in North Dakota

 Sale

-Squishmallows 16" Large Avery The Mallard - Officially Licensed Kellytoy Plush - Collectible Soft & Squishy Stuffed Animal Toy - Add to Your Squad - Gift for Kids, Girls & Boys - 16 Inch
+Squishmallows Original 16-Inch Large Avery The Mallard - Official Jazwares Plush - Collectible Soft & Squishy Duck Stuffed Animal Toy - Add to Your Squad - Gift for Kids, Girls & Boys

-• Love, play, cuddle and squeeze!
+• Squeeze, cuddle, repeat!
 Squishmallows are the softest, cutest plush toys around!

 They are the world’s most common ducks.
 Naturally, they are commonplace in North Dakota, too.
 The fact that they are not North Dakota’s most plentiful duck is noteworthy because they are the most populous ducks in most states.